openui/components/rfcs/0000-template.md

 # Alternatives

 What other designs or features have been considered?
-What is the impact of this not being included.
+What is the impact of this not being included?
+Does this solution already exist within OpenUI, if so what makes this solution different?

 # Adoption Strategy